 Why should I disable my cache plugins?

-When using xneelo’s Cache feature, we recommend disabling cache plugins within your CMS (WordPress, Joomla, Drupal etc.) to avoid conflicts and redundancy.
+When using xneelo’s Site Cache offering, we recommend disabling cache plugins within your CMS (WordPress, Joomla, Drupal etc.) to avoid conflicts and redundancy.

 Cache plugins should be disabled in order to:

-- If both your CMS cache plugin and the Web Accelerator cache the same content, they may serve outdated content or conflict, causing unpredictable results.
+• If both your Site Cache and CMS cache plugin cache the same content, they may serve outdated content or conflict, causing unpredictable results.

-- Some cache plugins may override the cache headers set by the Web Accelerator, leading to incorrect cache behavior.
+• Some cache plugins may override the cache headers set by the Site Cache, leading to incorrect cache behavior.

 2. Prevent cache conflicts